-- Provide a safe, challenging, stimulating and caring environment which is sensitive to the needs of the child, including children with additional needs. - Provide a broad, balanced, relevant and creative curriculum that will set in place firm foundations for future learning and development. - Teach the early skills of reading, writing and number. - Provide opportunities for children to learn through planned, purposeful play in all areas of learning and development in the indoor and outdoor environment. - Use and value what each child can do, assessing their individual needs and helping each child to progress. - Enable choice and decision-making, foster independence and self-confidence. - Work in partnership with parents/carers and value their contributions. - Ensure that all children feel valued, respected and included and that classroom resources and activities reflect the culture and language of their homes.
+- Provide a safe, challenging, stimulating and caring environment which is sensitive to the needs of the child, including children with additional needs. - Provide a broad, balanced, relevant and creative curriculum that will set in place firm foundations for future learning and development. - Provide opportunities for children to develop personally, socially and emotionally as well as learning about British Values. - Teach the early skills of reading, writing and number. - Provide opportunities for children to learn through planned, purposeful play in all areas of learning and development in the indoor and outdoor environment. - Use and value what each child can do, assessing their individual needs and helping each child to progress. - Enable choice and decision-making, foster independence and self-confidence. - Work in partnership with parents/carers and value their contributions. - Ensure that all children feel valued, respected and included and that classroom resources and activities reflect the culture and language of their homes.